-Some courses are classified (leveled) as Honors courses and these are given greater weight (additional .5 points) in the process of determining grade-point averages.
-Formal Advanced Placement (AP) courses will receive a greater weight (additional 1 point) in all cases.
+Some courses are classified (leveled) as Honors courses and these are given greater weight (additional .5 quality point) in the process of determining grade-point averages.
+Advanced Placement (AP) courses will receive a greater weight (additional 1 quality point) in all cases.
 These are very challenging courses, requiring large amounts of out-of-class preparation, a great passion for the subject, and very strong study and organizational skills.
+Courses that are taken through the North Carolina College Career Promise (NCCCP) program do not receive additional quality points.
 No credit is awarded for a failing grade, regardless of the level of that course.